 - THIS IS A TWO PERSON JOB.
 You will need to keep at least one hand on your cat at all times, so you need a helper.

 - This job will be messy and smelly, so make sure you wear old clothes and gloves that can be disposed of afterwards.
 Remember, once you handle the cat, you will probably smell like skunk too.

 - 2 tubs (one must be large enough to fit your cat)

-- Eye wash for cats
+- Eye wash for cats or vegetable oil

 - Grease cutting dish soap, such as Dawn

 - Tomato Juice (room temperature)

 - Check your cat’s eyes.
 If his eyes are red and watery from skunk spray, you should immediately use the eye wash (following the directions on the product).
 Most pet stores sell eye wash for cats, but in a pinch, try using a drop of vegetable oil in each eye.
 This will at least take the sting out of your cat’s eyes, and protect them during the deskunking process.

 - Fill the tub with about three inches of body-temperature water (just enough to come up to your cat’s belly.
 DO NOT overfill!)
 It is very important to check the water temperature, using the same method you would for a baby bottle: pour a bit on the underside of your wrist—it should feel neither hot nor cold.

 - Fill the second tub (or bucket) with the same temperature water.